irccloud/ios/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to Fabric
+Build and archive an ad-hoc release

 ----